MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Disable fstrim in SLES OS to avoid XFS metadata corruption in SAP workloads

 fstrim scans the filesystem and sends 'UNMAP' commands for each unused block it finds; useful in thin-provisioned system if the system is over-provisioned.
 Running SAP HANA on an over-provisioned storage array isn't recommended.
-Active fstrim can cause XFS metadata corruption See SAP note: 2205917
+Active fstrim can cause XFS metadata corruption See SAP note: 2205917.

 Learn more about [App Server Instance - GetFsTrimForApp (Disable fstrim in SLES OS to avoid XFS metadata corruption in SAP workloads)](https://www.suse.com/support/kb/doc/?id=000019447).

 ### Disable fstrim in SLES OS to avoid XFS metadata corruption in SAP workloads

 fstrim scans the filesystem and sends 'UNMAP' commands for each unused block it finds; useful in thin-provisioned system if the system is over-provisioned.
 Running SAP HANA on an over-provisioned storage array isn't recommended.
-Active fstrim can cause XFS metadata corruption See SAP note: 2205917
+Active fstrim can cause XFS metadata corruption See SAP note: 2205917.

 Learn more about [Central Server Instance - GetFsTrimForAscs (Disable fstrim in SLES OS to avoid XFS metadata corruption in SAP workloads)](https://www.suse.com/support/kb/doc/?id=000019447).

 ### Disable fstrim in SLES OS to avoid XFS metadata corruption in SAP workloads

 fstrim scans the filesystem and sends 'UNMAP' commands for each unused block it finds; useful in thin-provisioned system if the system is over-provisioned.
 Running SAP HANA on an over-provisioned storage array isn't recommended.
-Active fstrim can cause XFS metadata corruption See SAP note: 2205917
+Active fstrim can cause XFS metadata corruption See SAP note: 2205917.

 Learn more about [Database Instance - GetFsTrimForDb (Disable fstrim in SLES OS to avoid XFS metadata corruption in SAP workloads)](https://www.suse.com/support/kb/doc/?id=000019447).

 ### For better performance and support, ensure HANA data filesystem type is supported for HANA DB

 For different volumes of SAP HANA, where asynchronous I/O is used, SAP only supports filesystems validated as part of an SAP HANA appliance certification.
-Using an unsupported filesystem might lead to various operational issues, e.g. hanging recovery and index server crashes.
+Using an unsupported filesystem might lead to various operational issues, for example, hanging recovery and index server crashes.
 See SAP note 2972496.

 Learn more about [Database Instance - HanaDataFileSystemSupported (For better performance and support, ensure HANA data filesystem type is supported for HANA DB)](https://launchpad.support.sap.com/#/notes/2972496).

 ### For better performance and support, ensure HANA shared filesystem type is supported for HANA DB

 For different volumes of SAP HANA, where asynchronous I/O is used, SAP only supports filesystems validated as part of an SAP HANA appliance certification.
-Using an unsupported filesystem might lead to various operational issues, e.g. hanging recovery and index server crashes.
+Using an unsupported filesystem might lead to various operational issues, for example, hanging recovery and index server crashes.
 See SAP note 2972496.

 Learn more about [Database Instance - HanaSharedFileSystem (For better performance and support, ensure HANA shared filesystem type is supported for HANA DB)](https://launchpad.support.sap.com/#/notes/2972496).

 ### For better performance and support, ensure HANA log filesystem type is supported for HANA DB

 For different volumes of SAP HANA, where asynchronous I/O is used, SAP only supports filesystems validated as part of an SAP HANA appliance certification.
-Using an unsupported filesystem might lead to various operational issues, e.g. hanging recovery and index server crashes.
+Using an unsupported filesystem might lead to various operational issues, for example, hanging recovery and index server crashes.
 See SAP note 2972496.

 Learn more about [Database Instance - HanaLogFileSystemSupported (For better performance and support, ensure HANA log filesystem type is supported for HANA DB)](https://launchpad.support.sap.com/#/notes/2972496).